skuid/skuid-labs/experiments/pages/docusign/autoPopulationTutorial.md

 ##### Skuid Page:
-1. Create a REST api model on the DocuSign data source with Read/Write Model Behavior.
+1. Create a Model with REST as the data source type, and select the DocuSign data source that you created.
+Select Read/Write as the Model Behavior.
 2. On this new model, select Methods>insert
 3. Set values as follows:
 a.	type =Insert